Our verdict

 Lug depth

-The oz / 425g's lugs are right on par with our current lab average at 4.2 mm thick according to our caliper measurements.
+The Who should NOT buy's lugs are right on par with our current lab average at 4.2 mm thick according to our caliper measurements.

 The multi-directional tread pattern they form on the outsole provides us with excellent traction over a variety of surfaces and allows us to shed mud with relative ease.

-the oz / 425g is truly the all-terrain vehicle of hiking boots that never let us down whether we were out on technical trails, sloshing through mud, crossing rivers, or meandering grassy knolls.
+the Who should NOT buy is truly the all-terrain vehicle of hiking boots that never let us down whether we were out on technical trails, sloshing through mud, crossing rivers, or meandering grassy knolls.

 Test results